2gomez/JEMSSWrapper.jl/docs/src/index.md

 **Key Features:**
 - **Dynamic relocation strategies**: Create custom strategies using an abstract class without modifying the simulator internally.
-- **Replication with policy changes**: Designed for move-up policie optimization with neuroevolution worflows, that require running multiple simulations with different parameters.
+- **Replication with policy changes**: Designed for move-up policie optimization with evoluation based worflows, that require running multiple simulations with different parameters.
 - **TOML-based configuration**: configuration with TOML files instead of XML, plus a scenario object for easier call and ambulance set modifications.

 ## Quick Start